Posted by: Northwest Eye in General on October 9, 2025

 Define Drusen: Understanding Their Role in Eye Health

-Drusen of macula are small yellow or white deposits that accumulate beneath the retina, particularly in the area crucial for central vision.
+Drusen are small yellow or white deposits that accumulate beneath the retina, particularly in the area crucial for central vision.
 Composed of lipids, proteins, and cellular debris, these deposits are commonly found in individuals aged 50 and older.
-While their presence is often benign, the drusen of macula can indicate early signs of age-related macular degeneration (AMD), which is a leading cause of vision loss in older adults.
+While their presence is often benign, they can indicate early signs of age-related macular degeneration (AMD), which is a leading cause of vision loss in older adults.
 It’s important to note that approximately 19.8 million Americans aged 40 and older were living with AMD in 2019, with about 1.49 million experiencing vision-threatening forms of the disease.

 We understand that discovering these deposits can be concerning.
 The identification of drusen typically occurs during routine dilated eye exams, where an ophthalmologist uses specialized tools to examine the retina.
 Most individuals with eye deposits do not exhibit symptoms, making regular monitoring essential.
 As experts highlight, the presence of numerous small deposits or larger ones, specifically drusen of macula, can signal the onset of AMD, necessitating further evaluation and potential intervention.
 Dr. G Atma Vemulakonda emphasizes, “If you have optic nerve drusen without symptoms, you should be monitored regularly.”

-The impact of the drusen of macula on vision can be significant, especially when they grow larger, which is linked to dry AMD.
+The impact of drusen on vision can be significant, especially when they grow larger, which is linked to significant vision impairment associated with AMD.
 Symptoms of AMD may include:

 - Hazy vision